caraya/entry-level-content/src/md-content/basics.md

 end.</pre>

-The [code](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-code-elemen) comes works in a different situation.
+The [code](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-code-elemen) works in a different situation.
 Say for example that you're writing code documentation and want to highlight the name of a file or a shell command.
-THis is where you'd use this element; it  represents a fragment of computer code.
+This is where you'd use this element; it  represents a fragment of computer code.
 This could be an HTML element name, a file name, a command to run in the command line, a computer program, or any other string that a computer would recognize.

 ```html
 <p>Install NPM by running <code>npm i -g npm</code> from your terminal</p>